BND Hamburger Icon

 Apple

 Founded in 1976, Apple launched with a drastically different logo than the well-known apple it boasts today.
-The following year, Apple underwent a redesign that introduced the first apple logo with a rainbow color scheme.
+The following year, Apple underwent a redesign that introduced the first Apple logo with a rainbow color scheme.

-In 1998, Apple rolled out two new logos based on the same image: one in black and the other in a light blue.
+In 1998, Apple rolled out two new logos based on the same image: one in black and the other in light blue.
 In 2001, Apple’s chrome logo debuted.
 Then the company started to increase sales and, in 2007, debuted another chrome apple logo with a shimmery new finish.

-Finally, the company introduced a new iteration of the simple black apple logo, which it still uses today.
+Finally, the company introduced a new iteration of the simple black Apple logo, which it still uses today.

 Apple’s logo redesigns almost always seem to be moving toward a futuristic or advanced feeling.
 These efforts would naturally be helpful to a big technology company’s brand.